Hero Palli: Life and career

-Until 1978 she taught singing at the Atheneum Conservatory (that would later become Atheneum Cultural Center) and since 1979 at the Athens Conservatoire.
+Palli taught voice at the Atheneum Conservatory (that would later become Atheneum Cultural Center) until 1978, and from 1979 at the Athens Conservatoire.

 She continued to give recitals, from time to time, at the hall of the Literary Society Parnassos in 1980 and 1984.

-In 1992, she was responsible for the singing actors of the play Cyrano de Bergerac, produced by Jorgos Kimoulis.
+In 1992, she was responsible for training the singing actors of the play Cyrano de Bergerac, produced by Jorgos Kimoulis.